 Latest Surgery News

 The NHS is updating their advice regarding Coronavirus regularly.
-Advice on self-isolation at home can be found here.
-If your symptoms become unmanageable at home, or last for more than 7 days, visit the nhs 111 online coronavirus service for further advice.
+Advice on self-isolation at home for those with symptoms can be found here.
+If your symptoms become unmanageable at home or last for more than 7 days visit the nhs 111 online coronavirus service for further advice.
 If you need a self-isolation fitnote click here.

 We are still here for you if you are unwell - please don't delay seeking treatment

-Evening and weekend clinics have been suspended.
+Evening and weekend clinics have been suspended for the time being.
 Until further notice, our opening hours will be 8am - 6:30pm Monday - Friday

 Derbyshire NHS Foundation Trust have launched a mental health helpline

 Open 9am-midnight 7 days a week, this helpline is for anyone suffering with their mental health during the Coronavirus Crisis, including those who normally have access to Mental Health Services that have been affected by the current situation.
-You can find out more here or call 0300 790 0596
+You can find out more here or call 0800 028 0077.
+See our mental health self care page for more resources to help you look after your mental health.

 Our Patients can now use the NHS App